Beliavsky/Fortran-code-on-GitHub/README.md

 [kmos](https://github.com/mhoffman/kmos): kMC on steroids: A vigorous attempt to make lattice kinetic Monte Carlo modelling easier, by mhoffman et al.

+[Koko Optical Design Software (KODS)](https://github.com/dinosauria123/Koko): raytracing software for the design and analysis of optical imaging and illumination systems.
+Koko has evolved from the optics design program KDP-2 that was made open-source by its original developer James E. Klein.

+[KORC](https://github.com/ORNL-Fusion/KORC): Kinetic Orbit Runaway Code, from ORNL-Fusion

 [libdlr](https://github.com/jasonkaye/libdlr): Fortran subroutines to build and work with the discrete Lehmann representation for single particle imaginary time Green's functions, as well as the stand-alone Python module pydlr implementing the same functionality, by Jason Kaye and Hugo U.R.
 Strand

 [Linear Electromagnetic Oscillations in Plasmas with Arbitrary Rotationally-symmetric Distributions (LEOPARD)](https://github.com/pastfalk/LEOPARD): dispersion relation solver which can derive the frequencies and growth rates of electromagnetic waves with arbitrary propagation angle in homogeneous plasmas with an arbitrary number of particle species, by Patrick Astfalk.
 LEOPARD allows the computation of the (fully-kinetic) dielectric tensor components for both bi-Maxwellian or arbitrary gyrotropic velocity distributions.
 The implemented expressions for the dielectric tensor components are based on 'Kinetic Theory of Plasma Waves' by M. Brambilla (1998).

-[KORC](https://github.com/ORNL-Fusion/KORC): Kinetic Orbit Runaway Code, from ORNL-Fusion

 [MagTense](https://github.com/cmt-dtu-energy/MagTense): magnetostatic and a micromagnetism calculation framework, in Fortran with Matlab MEX and Python interfaces, by Kaspar Kirstein Nielsen et al.